Review the Hillside Group Bylaws

 Rebecca Wirfs-Brock is an internationally recognized leader in the development of object design methodologies.
 She invented the set of development practices known as Responsibility-Driven Design.
 Among her widely used innovations are use case conversations and object role stereotypes.
 She is the regular design columnist for IEEE Software and the author of the classic text, Designing Object-Oriented Software.
 Her most recent book, Object Design: Roles, Responsibilities and Collaborations, was published in 2002.

-Robert Biddle - Member
+Ademar Aguiar - Member

-Bob Hanmer - Member
+Bob Hanmer - Emeritus Member

 Alcatel-Lucent: Robert S. Hanmer is a Consulting Member of Technical Staff at Alcatel-Lucent.
 His work has included development, architecture and evaluation of highly reliable systems for the telephone network, especially in the areas of reliability and performance.
 He has also been active in the software patterns community since the mid-1990's, writing patterns and organizing pattern conferences.
 He has authored or co-authored 14 journal articles and book chapters.
 He has been introducing newcomers to patterns and to writing patterns since 1995.